ITMS Tools, Devices, Systems

 Traffic Advisory Radio (WTMC 1380AM)

 DelDOT’s designated AM radio frequency (WTMC 1380AM) updates travelers on roadway and transit conditions allowing drivers to make informed decisions regarding travel plans.
-The main transmission tower is located near the City of Wilmington.
-There is 1 repeater in New Castle County, 3 in Kent County and 7 repeater sites in Sussex County and the number of repeaters is growing.
+The main transmission tower is located in New Castle and there are numerous repeater sites throughout New Castle, Kent and Sussex counties.

 Variable Message Signs